The Sup Connective in IMALL: A Categorical Semantics: The L-sup-calculus

 \begin{remark} Continuing with Remark~\ref{rmk:sup-e-logic}, if we consider instead of $\super{t_1}{t_2}$, the term $\pair{t_1}{t_2}$, the rule $({\relimsup \ell})$ would be equivalent to

 and the rule $({\relimsup r})$ to

 \end{remark}

-The deduction rules $\plus$ and $\bullet(\escalar s)$ allows building proofs that cannot be reduced because the introduction rule of some connective and its elimination rule are separated by an interstitial rule.
+The deduction rules $\plus$ and $\bullet(\escalar s)$ allows the building of proofs that cannot be reduced because the introduction rule of some connective and its elimination rule are separated by an interstitial rule.
 For example,

 Reducing such a proof, sometimes called a commuting cut, requires reduction rules to commute the rule sum either with the elimination rule below or with the introduction rules above.